the-enthusiastic-ibmer/landingpageproject2/README.md

-# Udacity 1-10 landingpageproject (final project)
+# Udacity 1-10 landingpageproject

+### This is one of my Udactiy One-10 Nanadegree projects (final).

-## Requirements:
+## Project Specifics/Requirements:

-#### Architecture:
+### Architecture:
->The project should have a structure like the one shown below.
+> The project should have a structure like the one shown below.
 All files shown must be present and the app must successfully render a home page with clear design and functionality added when index.html is loaded in the browser.
 No errors should display in console.

 > ###### /css